DarkHeta/KITO-6.0-by-DarkHeta/README.md

 4. Changed Unit's behaviour
 5. Added Colour for Mod and Admin tags
 6. Added ability to change font for Admin
+7. Added ability to make world as PVP zones

+### How to make map PVP zone?
+Just add to .world file this:
+[Arena]
+true

 More up coming!